xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 $\varphi = \frac{1+\sqrt{5}}{2} \approx 1.618$ and $1-\varphi = \frac{1-\sqrt{5}}{2} \approx -.618$
 </center>

-The famous golden ratio $\varphi$ and its underrated second solution.
+The famous Golden ratio $\varphi$ and its underrated second solution.
 Still, it begs the question, how can a completely positive infinite fraction equate to something negative?
 Illustrating this with our cobweb and sensitivity regions will make this clear once again.
 Setting $f(x)=1+\frac{1}{x}$, we get…

 <img src="/img/fixed-points/cobwebGolden.png" style="width:500px; height=auto ">